goldlabel-apps/goldlabelopensource/gatsby/src/markdown/home.md

 keywords: "Who, What, When, Where, Why, How, JavaScript, WordPress, Goldlabel, Gatsby React, Progressive Web App, MUI"
 layout: "home"
 ---
+> Goldlabel Free is Open Source.
+You can use it to base all or part of your app on and keep it up to date manually as it develops. [repo](https://github.com/listingslab-software/goldlabelopensource)

 ### Goldlabel's 5ws

+[Who?](/the-5-ws/who) [What?](/the-5-ws/what) [When?](/the-5-ws/when) [Where?](/the-5-ws/where) [Why?](/the-5-ws/why).
 The 5W's help journalists create comprehensive reports that give readers a full understanding of the news story.
-[Who?](/the-5-ws/who/) [What?](/the-5-ws/what/)